 A well planned PCOD diet contains many macro and micronutrients.
 Macronutrients like fat, carbohydrates and proteins play a major role in controlling symptoms of PCOS.
 Fat should be around 30% of total calories of your meal.
 Always take a low proportion of saturated fat.
 Choose carefully the carbohydrate content of your diet.
 You can take carbohydrate of low glycaemic index.
 High intake of carbohydrate can cause weight gain and also stimulates hunger and carbohydrate craving.
 High GI food items include boiled potatoes, white bread, biscuits, cake, baked fava beans.
 Micronutrients like vitamins, minerals should also be well balanced.
 PCOS diet chart is prepared with help of nutritionist and diabetologist.

 How PCOD diet helps?

-A moderate reduction in dietary carbohydrate reduces the insulin concentrations among women with PCOD.
-As a result, the reproductive outcomes in women become much better.
-Treatment for PCOS subjects typically includes insulin-lowering drugs and the implementation of lifestyle changes, including weight loss.
+A moderate reduction in dietary carbohydrate reduces the insulin level.
+Among women following PCOD diet chart reproductive outcomes is much better.
+Therefore, treatment for PCOS subjects typically includes insulin-lowering drugs and lifestyle changes.

-Weight loss, accompanied by an increase in insulin sensitivity is a successful treatment for the PCOS population.
+Weight loss, is a successful treatment for the PCOS population.
 Weight loss has also proven to be an effective treatment for PCOD women with diabetes.
+It is accompanied by an increase in insulin sensitivity.

 Planning a PCOD diet